 Do I Have Bell’s Palsy?
+Here’s What You Need to Know

-There are several different types of Bell’s palsy testing.
-These include:
+Common types of Bell’s palsy testing include:

-- Neurologic Assessment: Used to test an individual’s movement, reflexes, cranial nerves and level of consciousness.
+- Neurologic Assessment: Used to test an individual’s movement, reflexes, cranial nerves, and level of consciousness.

 - Hearing Test: Used to identify hearing damage or inner ear problems.